rcarrata/rcarrata.github.io/_posts/2023-01-12-ocp4-azure-ipi-private-3.md

 Let's dig in!

-NOTE: this blog post series is not an ARO implementation, is a regular OpenShift in Azure (non-ARO).
+NOTE: this blog post series is not an ARO implementation; it is a regular OpenShift on Azure (non-ARO).

 ## 1. Overview

-As we checked in the previous blog post, we have several options to deploy our Private OpenShift clusters, depending of their Outbound / User-Defined Routing modes that we want to use.
+As we checked in the previous blog post, we have several options to deploy our Private OpenShift clusters, depending on their Outbound / User-Defined Routing modes that we want to use.

-We analyzed a couple of this User Defined Routing (UDR), including the usage of Azure Load Balancers (default), usage of a Proxy Configuration and finally how to secure Private OpenShift clusters with Azure Firewall and Hub-Spoke Architectures.
+We analyzed a couple of these User Defined Routing (UDR) options, including the usage of Azure Load Balancers (default), usage of a Proxy Configuration, and finally how to secure Private OpenShift clusters with Azure Firewall and Hub-Spoke Architectures.

 Now we're describing and analyzing the last but not least option that we have: installing **OpenShift Private Clusters with Virtual NAT (Network Address Translation)**, providing outbound internet access for the subnets (and therefore VMs) of our clusters.